 Gonorrhoea can also be transmitted in oral sex with a penis, and to reduce the risk you can use a condom.
 Both the person giving and receiving a blow job risks contracting gonorrhoea.

 Gonorrhoea usually gives more symptoms than chlamydia, but not everybody who is infected is symptomatic.
-The symptoms usually occur within 2-10 days.
+The symptoms usually occur within one week.
 The most common symptoms are discharge from the urethra and a stinging sensation when you urinate.
 An anal infection can lead to stinging and bleeding.
 Gonorrhoea of the throat is often asymptomatic.

 A swab will be used to remove a sample for testing from the throat, urethra, cervix, anus or the inside of the eyelid, depending on where you were infected.
 Gonorrhoea of the urethra may be diagnosed with a urine sample, which is easier since swabbing may be perceived as painful.
 If the urine sample indicates gonorrhoea, you need to swab to analyse what type of gonorrhoea is present in order to give the right treatment.